-In addition to OPT OpenCore supports Escape key ShowPicker.
-This key exists for firmwares with PS/2 keyboards that fail to report held OPT key and require continual presses of Escape key to enter the boot menu.
+In addition to OPT OpenCore supports Escape key to display picker when ShowPicker is disabled.
+This key exists for Apple picker mode and for firmwares with PS/2 keyboards that fail to report held OPT key and require continual presses of Escape key to enter the boot menu.